Category: Breakfast

 • In a large mixing bowl, add the roasted rice flour.

-• Slowly pour the hot water into the flour while stirring with a wooden spoon.
+• Slowly pour the hot water into the flour while stirring with a spoon.

 • Mix until you get a soft, smooth dough (like chapati dough but slightly softer).